Leonetienne/GCrypt/GhettoCryptCLI/readme.md

 --cli-version   VOID   Will supply the version of ghettocrypt-cli used.

+--keyfile   -kf   STRING   incompatibilities=[--key, --keyask, --hash]   Read in the first {KEYSIZE}(=512) bits of this file and use that as an encryption key.
+WARNING: Arguments may be logged by the system!

+--iobase-2   VOID   incompatibilities=[--iobase-8, --iobase-10, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base2

+--iobase-10   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base10

 --iobase-ugh   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-10, --iobase-64, --iobase-uwu]   Interpret and format ciphertexts in base ugh

 --iobase-uwu   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-10, --iobase-64, --iobase-ugh]   Interpret and format ciphertexts in base uwu

 --iobase-64   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-10, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base64

---ostdout   VOID   incompatibilities=[--ofile]   Output of digested files will be dumped to stdout instead of a file.
+--ostdout   VOID   incompatibilities=[--ofile, --hash]   Output of digested files will be dumped to stdout instead of a file.

---encrypt   -e   VOID   incompatibilities=[--decrypt]   Use the encryption routine.
+--encrypt   -e   VOID   incompatibilities=[--decrypt, --hash]   Use the encryption routine.

 --infile   -if   STRING   incompatibilities=[--intext]   Encrypt this file.
 Saves as {filename}.crypt, if not specified otherwise.

 --version   -v   VOID   Will supply the version of ghettocrypt used.

---keyfile   -kf   STRING   incompatibilities=[--key, --keyask]   Read in the first {KEYSIZE}(=512) bits of this file and use that as an encryption key.
-WARNING: Arguments may be logged by the system!

---iobase-10   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base10

---iobase-2   VOID   incompatibilities=[--iobase-8, --iobase-10, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base2

---decrypt   -d   VOID   incompatibilities=[--encrypt]   Use decryption routine.
+--decrypt   -d   VOID   incompatibilities=[--encrypt, --hash]   Use decryption routine.

+--hash   -h   VOID   incompatibilities=[--encrypt, --decrypt]   Use the ghetto cipher as a hash digest.

 --intext   -it   STRING   incompatibilities=[--infile]   Encrypt this string.
 Dumps to stdout.

---ofile   -of   STRING   incompatibilities=[--ostdout]   Use this filename for output if --infile is specified.
+--ofile   -o   STRING   incompatibilities=[--ostdout, --hash]   Use this filename for output if --infile is specified.
 Gets ignored otherwise.

---keyask   -ka   VOID   incompatibilities=[--key, --keyfile]   Read the encryption key from stdin.
+--keyask   -ka   VOID   incompatibilities=[--key, --keyfile, --hash]   Read the encryption key from stdin.

---key   -k   STRING   incompatibilities=[--keyfile, --keyask]   Use this value as a password to extrapolate the encryption key.
+--key   -k   STRING   incompatibilities=[--keyfile, --keyask, --hash]   Use this value as a password to extrapolate the encryption key.
 WARNING: Arguments may be logged by the system!
 ```

 ###  Examples